sjaehn/BWidgets/BWidgets/README.md

 	path/to/BWidgets/BWidgets/Window.cpp, and \
 	path/to/BWidgets/BWidgets/Widget.cpp.

+The essential .c and .cpp files are also listed in cfiles_xxx.txt (with xxx can be x11, win (TODO) or mac (TODO)) and cppfiles.txt, respectively.

 If you want to build B.Widgets-based plugins, get sure that symbols are not exposed.
 Tell Pugl to hide symbols by setting `PUGL_API` to "hidden", e. g.